jflamy/owlcms4/docs/LocalLinuxMacSetup.md

   java -DPIN=5612 -jar owlcms.jar
   ```

-  or, alternately, as an environment variable that you can define using the `set` command or even dynamically when launching OWLCMS4.
+  or, alternately, as an environment variable that you can define using the `set` command or even dynamically when launching OWLCMS.

   ```bash
   PIN=5612 java -jar owlcms.jar